DialaAssafKourieh/FlashcardDAS/README.md

-# 🎴 FlashcardsDAS – Flashcard Quiz Program
+🎴 FlashcardsDAS – Flashcard Quiz Program

-## Description
+Description
-**FlashcardsDAS** is a Python-based console quiz application that presents users with a **random set of seven (7) flashcard questions** from an Excel file.
+FlashcardsDAS is a Python-based console quiz application that presents users with a random set of seven flashcard questions from an Excel file.

-The user will be asked if he want to play Flashcards.
-The user can choose between three categories:
-- 🧠 Biology
-- 🏝️ Geography
-- 📗 History

-After completing each quiz, the program displays:
-- The user’s **score**
-- The **number of questions answered**
+The user is first asked whether they want to play the flashcard quiz.
+If they choose to continue, they can select one of three categories: - Biology - Geography - History

-The user can then choose to continue with another category or exit the program.
+After completing a quiz round, the program displays the user’s score and the number of questions answered.
+The user can then choose another category or exit the program.

-## How It Works
+How It Works
-- Questions and answers are stored in an Excel file (FlashcardsDAS.xlsx)
-- A separate module (Random_question.py) selects **7 random questions** from the chosen category
-- Answers are checked **case-insensitively**
-- Scores and progress are displayed after each question
+Questions and answers are stored in an Excel file named FlashcardsDAS.xlsx.
+A separate module, Random_question.py, selects seven random questions from the chosen category.
+Answers are checked case-insensitively, and the current score and progress are shown after each question.

-## Program Flow:
+Program Flow
-- Flashlashcards Program Flowchart (images/Flashcards_Flowchart.png)
+A visual overview of the program logic is provided in the flowchart: images/Flashcards_Flowchart.png

-## Repository Structure
+Repository Structure
 FlashcardsDAS/
 │
 ├── images/